The House of No Man: Box office

 By January 28, exactly one week after its premiere, the film The House of No Man officially reached the 200 billion VND mark, becoming the fastest film to achieve this milestone in the history of Vietnamese box office, taking only 6 days, whereas Bố già took 9 days.
 On the morning of January 30, the film officially reached a revenue milestone of 250 billion VND.
 By the end of January 2023, the film's revenue in Vietnam was second only to Bố già, another film directed by Trấn Thành and Vũ Ngọc Đãng.
 After 11 days of release, on February 2, the film The House of No Man surpassed the record set by Bố già to become the fastest Vietnamese film to reach 300 billion VND in revenue.
-On the same day, according to the Box Office Mojo revenue chart, The House of No Man ranked 6th in international weekend revenue (January 26-29), excluding the North American market.
+On the same day, according to the Box Office Mojo revenue chart, The House of No Man ranked 6th in international weekend revenue (January 26–29), excluding the North American market.
 By the morning of February 8, 2023, the production team of The House of No Man confirmed that the film's revenue had reached 400 billion VND in 17 days.
 However, according to the Box Office Vietnam website, the film had only reached 394 billion VND, 6 billion VND less than the production team's figure.
 After 19 days of official release, the film had sold 5 million tickets.
 According to information from Box Office Vietnam on the morning of February 13, the film The House of No Man officially reached 421 billion VND, surpassing Bố già with a revenue of 420 billion VND to become the highest-grossing film in Vietnamese box office history.
 The film's production team confirmed that The House of No Man surpassed Bố già with a revenue of 434 billion VND.
 According to Tuổi Trẻ, when The House of No Man reached 500 billion VND, its revenue equaled the total revenue of Vietnamese cinema in 2010 and 50% of that in 2012.
 After an extended release period, the film's team confirmed it concluded with a total revenue of 475 billion VND, equivalent to 5.8 million tickets sold.

 Outside the Vietnamese market, tickets for The House of No Man sold out within the first 24 hours in Melbourne, Sydney, Brisbane, Adelaide, Tasmania, and Perth in Australia.
-In its first week of release in the United States, the film grossed 560,000 USD and surpassed one million USD after two weeks of release.
+In its first week of release in the United States, the film grossed US$560,000 and surpassed one million USD after two weeks of release.